 The Renaissance: 15th and 16th century Spain

-During 15th and 16th century Spain, the guitar-like instrument developed even further.
-Thought to be a descendent of the Greek kithara, gittern, lyre, and lute, taking inspiration from each variant, the Spanish Renaissance guitar is the first incarnation of the guitar as we know it.
+During 15th and 16th century Spain, we encounter the Spanish-style guitar of unknown origin.
+The guitar-like instrument developed even further.
+Thought to be a descendent of the gittern, lyre, and lute, taking inspiration from each variant, the Spanish Renaissance guitar is the first incarnation of the guitar as we know it.

 The long and short

 Despite its long history and changing form throughout the years, one thing is for sure: stringed instruments have been part of civilization for hundreds of years.
 And the best part?
-The guitar will likely continue to take on new forms and shapes as time goes by, providing musical enjoyment for years to come.
+The guitar will likely continue to take on new forms and shapes as time goes by, providing musical enjoyment for years to come in many song to come.